EugenMayer/docker-image-concourse-configurator/README.md

 Those are some examples

+You find the docker image at [eugenmayer/concourse-configurator](https://hub.docker.com/r/eugenmayer/concourse-configurator)

+- Use the tag for your Concourse baseline version, so `3.x`, `4.x`, `5.x`
-- https://github.com/EugenMayer/concourseci-server-boilerplate - that is your best starting point
+- That is your best [starting point](https://github.com/EugenMayer/concourseci-server-boilerplate)
-- https://github.com/EugenMayer/docker-rancher-extra-catalogs/tree/master/templates - if you rancher, you are set to go
+- For all rancher users, see [this catalog](https://github.com/EugenMayer/docker-rancher-extra-catalogs/tree/master/templates)